luisarizmendi/rhem-demo/docs/04-demo-script.md

    - **Wait time**: ~3 minutes for green status checks.
 You can use this time to explain the different ways ACM can manage k8s applications and clusters.

 3. **Assign labels to Microshift and add it to ClusterSet**:
-   - In `Infrastructure > Clusters` find the new Microshift cluster
+   - In `Infrastructure > Clusters` find the new Microshift cluster.
+Check that all Add-ons are ok.
    - Add the following labels to the cluster by click the three dots on the right of the cluster.
      - Your site label, either `site=na` or `site=emea`
      - Your function label, either `function=pos` or `function=infra`